grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

 ### Transforming

-Mapping operations take one or more columns as inputs and produce a new column as output.
-We can map arbitrary expressions onto the table, but many common operations are built in.
-You can, for example, calculate the difference in days, weeks, or years between the values in two date columns.
+Mapping operations take one or more series (columns) as inputs and produce a new column as output.
 The method below extracts the Month name from the date column into a new column.

 ```groovy title="creating a new series to dataframe"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:mapping"
 ```

-Now that you have a new column, you can add it to the table:
+Now that you have a new column, you can add it to the DataFrame:

 ```groovy title="adding month series to tornadoes dataframe"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:add_series"